fdbeirao/LinqPadMiniUnitTests/README.md

 The result will be something like this (keep in mind the code itself may change with future versions):
 ![LinqPadMyExtensionsWithLinqPadMiniUnitTests](imgs/LinqPadMyExtensionsWithLinqPadMiniUnitTests.png)

-Once you **save** it, either LinqPad will tell you **Query compiled successfully** or there will be an error that a file could not be acessed.
+Once you **save** it, either LinqPad will tell you **Query compiled successfully** or there will be an error that a file could not be accessed.
 If this is the case, please close all queries that you have open, and then make any change to your **My Extensions** (press space and then backspace), and **save** again.

 You are now ready to use **LinqPad Mini Unit Tests**